sustainable home

 • Bon Ami Powder Cleanser – This cleaner has been around since 1886 and uses simple, non-toxic ingredients.
 Its packaging is produced from 65% post-consumer material and is fully recyclable.

 • Meliora Gentle Home Cleaning Scrub – Simple ingredients come either unscented or with peppermint and tea tree oils added.
-Packaged in uncoated paper can with steel end and cap; paper is home compostable/recyclable, steel can be recycled (separate parts)
+Packaged in uncoated paper can with steel end and cap; paper is home compostable/recyclable, steel can be recycled (separate parts).
+Enter ‘LETSGOGREEN’ at checkout on to save 10% on your purchase.

 All-purpose liquid concentrate